eskres/quiz-stack/README.md

 ---
 ## Future Improvements
 I would like to make the site fully responsive and complete the ‘My Profile’ section.
 I also think it would be a nice touch to add a confetti animation when a correct answer is given.

 ---
+## 2026 Changes

+Re-deploying this project in 2026 I wanted to address potential security issues, update the dependencies, and bring the deployment up to a standard I would be comfortable hosting on my server.
+Below is a summary of the changes made:

+- **Dependency updates** — Updated all dependencies to their latest versions.
+Several were major version upgrades which required code changes e.g. migrating Express to v5, Mongoose to v9, and React to v19.

+- **Security improvements** — Added rate limiting to the authentication endpoints and configured a Content Security Policy with security headers handled by Traefik.

+- **Deployment** — Migrated from Heroku to a Docker container behind a Traefik reverse proxy.

+- **General tidying** — Removed unused imports and dead dependencies.

+---